Current and updated as of 2019 (Toll prices may vary)

 This is a detailed driving instruction from Lake Chapala all the way to Laredo Texas.
 This driving guide has been put together by Kevin Paulini from Ajijic Legal and Immigration services.
 Kevin is part of the AccessLakeChapala.com team and our Immigration and Legal specialist.
-To contact and email Kevin, you can use the form included at the bottom of this guide or call him directly at:
+To contact Kevin, you can us our general contact button on the navigation bar above and we will forward your message on to him:

 Driving Guide Lake Chapala to Laredo Texas